emmeline-mutka/em-star-wars-app/README.md

 Web app assignment built with React.

-It is hosted on [GitHub Pages](https://emmeline-mutka.github.io/em-star-wars-app)
+The app is hosted on [GitHub Pages](https://emmeline-mutka.github.io/em-star-wars-app)